-That's all what I knew untill some years ago.
+That's all what I knew until some years ago.
 What did it mean?
-Nobody asked further, because he prefered to forget, and everyone in my family knew that.
-And everyone forgot....untill when I grew up enough to understand and ask.
+Nobody asked further, because he preferred to forget, and everyone in my family knew that.
+And everyone forgot....until when I grew up enough to understand and ask.

 Only three words.....BACK FROM AFRICA

 - Zonderwater Museum and Archive in South Africa

 (photos are private, but the first one, showing the former Zonderwater camp, was kindly granted

 WW2 Monte Cassino Battlefield expert, researcher and tour guide